 Be prepared for winter driving conditions

 The last two winters saw extremely difficult conditions for road users, with prolonged periods of sub-zero temperatures, and snow and ice covering most of the British Isles.
-Many road users were unprepared but, as the first snow has begun to fall across the country, will this year be any different?
+Many road users were unprepared for winter driving then but, as the first snow has begun to fall across the country, will this year be any different?

 Drivers will be given the usual seasonal advice to take extra care and slow down.
 Avoiding travel altogether is probably the most prudent advice in the worst conditions, but for many people this isn’t an option.
 If you are unfortunate enough to have been involved in a winter collision, you may wonder how big a role the snow and ice might play in your legal claim.

 The general rule is that, while snow and ice can be a factor, it will not necessarily be an ‘excuse’ for negligent driving.
 A useful authority on the subject is Custins v Nottingham Corporation .
 In this case, a bus driver skidded on ice, injuring a person who was waiting at the bus stop.
 The driver was aware of the snow and treacherous conditions and so slowed down and very carefully brought the bus to a stop.
 But while the bus was stationary, the camber of the road caused the bus to slide sideways and collide with the person at the bus stop.
 The bus driver was not deemed negligent.
 Despite losing control of the vehicle, the driver was held to have taken all reasonable care in the circumstances and was able to excuse his liability because of ice on the roads.

 However, in most situations involving ice, it is difficult for drivers to avoid some blame if they lose control of their vehicles.
 Vehicles such as gritting lorries or emergency services vehicles may have a greater chance of avoiding blame, but it remains important that drivers do all that can reasonably be expected of them in these conditions – and sometimes that might mean not venturing out at all.